brian419/brian419/README.md

-- 👋 Hi, I’m @brian419.
-My name is Jeongbin Son.
+- Hi, I’m @brian419 or Jeongbin Son.
-- 👀 I’m interested in a lot of areas of coding such as app development and machine learning, etc.
+- I’m interested in a lot of areas of coding such as app development and web development, etc.
-- 🌱 I’m currently learning how to build IOS applications using SwiftUI and Xcode.
+- As such, I am learning how to build IOS applications using SwiftUI and Xcode and Three.js to create interactive websites
-- 💞️ I’m looking to work on several projects that can showcase my skills in SwiftUI.
+- To develop my skillsets, I focus on working on projects that can showcase my skills in SwiftUI, Three.js / Javascript, C and C++.
-- 📫 You can reach me at json10@crimson.ua.edu for any reasons!
+- 📫 You can reach me at 'json10@crimson.ua.edu'!

 <!---
 brian419/brian419 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.